-36 1 11 ъ a 1

-Membership Designation as Supplementary

-Name of Supervisory Independent Explanation of Reasons of Appointment
+Name Membership of Supervisory Committee Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment

-Committee Director the Relationship

 Hideaki Omiya 0 Important Reason for nominating

 concurrent Hideaki Omiya as an Outside

 positions held at Director

-other companies Mr. Omiya has served as the
+other companies Mr. Omiya has served as a

-Senior Executive President and a Chairman of the
+Senior Executive President and CEO and a

-Adviser, Mitsubishi Board of Mitsubishi Heavy
+Adviser, Mitsubishi Chairman of the Board of

-Heavy Industries, Industries, Ltd. and has
+Heavy Industries, Mitsubishi Heavy Industries,

+Ltd. Ltd. and has a wealth of

-Ltd. considerable experience and
+experience and insight as a

+1

-Outside Director, insight as a chief executive and
+Outside Director, corporate executive and

 Nomura Research engineer.

 Institute, Ltd He has monitored corporate

-monard, Eta management by expressing
+management by expressing

 opinions actively including

 findings and proposals

 regarding overall managerial

 issues from a perspective of a

 corporate manager well-versed

 in the global corporate

 management in the heavy

 industry, a different business

 field.

 We have nominated him as a

-candidate for independent

-Outside Director with the
+candidate for independent Outside Director with the

-expectation that he will monitor
+expectation that he will utilize

+his wealth of experience and

-corporate management
+insight to monitor corporate

-appropriately aimed at
+management appropriately in

-achieving sustainable growth
+order to achieve sustainable

-and improving the Company's
+growth and improve the

-corporate value over the
+Company's corporate value over

-medium- to long-term.
+the medium and long terms.

 Independence of duties

-Independence of duties Mr. Omiya was involved in
+Mr. Omiya was involved in

 business affairs at Mitsubishi

 Heavy Industries, Ltd. The

-Company has had no transactions with Mitsubishi
+Company has had no

+transactions with Mitsubishi

 Heavy Industries, Ltd. in the

 past three years.

+He owns a very small number of

+shares in the Company, and

+there are no human, capital,

+business or other interests

+between him and the Company.

 The Company has registered

 Mr. Omiya as an Independent

 Director with the Tokyo Stock

-Mari Matarra Immoutont Exchange.

-Mari Matsunaga 0 Important Reason for nominating Mari
+Mari Matsunaga Important Exchange.
+Reason for nominating Mari

-concurrent Matsunaga as an Outside
+Triair Triaisunaga 0 concurrent Matsunaga as an Outside

 positions held at Director

-other companies Ms. Matsunaga, who has
+other companies Ms. Matsunaga has created new

+--- business models and has a

+wealth of experience and

+considerable insight through her

+involvement in the management of

+multiple companies as Outside

+Officers.

+She has effectively monitored

+corporate management by

+actively speaking out on and

+proposing solutions to

+managerial issues, particularly

+,

+from the viewpoint of promoting open innovation.